gbrunner/adv-programming-for-gis-and-rs/Week 11/README.md

 Data is read in [GeoJSON](http://geojson.org/) format, a format for encoding a variety of geographic data structures.

 #### Let's Add Some Objects in GeoJSON format
+Following from the leaflet tutorial, [let's add some features in GeoJSON format](https://leafletjs.com/examples/geojson/).

 ### Reading GeoJSON and Using it

 ### Powerful, fun capabilities of Leaflet